stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 }
 ```

-Finally we delegate to a new mutator on the model to add a vertex given the three parsed indices:
+Finally the components are looked up by index, wrapped into a vertex instance, and added to the model:

 ```java
 public void vertex(int v, Integer vn, Integer vt) {